martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 but caution that not all these properties can be easily achieved without sacrifice, and where some principles may be appropriatly degraded for legal entities, other principles ought to be preserved for natural persons.

+## Format Agility

+Modern paper credentials come in many different shapes and sizes, from notary stamped paper documents with wet ink signatures, to ASN.1 and X.509 signed XML documents representing commercial invoices.

+New formats are created to address the challenges and shortcoming of the formats that came before.
+Clay tablets were heavy, paper is easily destroyed, XML Signatures were expensive to compute and error prone, JSON while readable and writable by humans was wasteful of compute and storage when processed by machines.

+CBOR stands on the shoulders of giants, having benefitted from being created last, and suffering for being less well adopted than XML and JSON.

+It is natural to wish for there to be only one format, for digital credentials, as this would improve interoperability and reduce the costs associated with verifying credentials as part of business transactions, but nature does not produce discrete steps in technology deployment.
+Horses and automobiles shared the streets of cities in the early 19th century, and XML, ASN.1, JSON and CBOR will coexist so long as business requires them too.

+There are advantages to having multiple formats for digital credentials, particular when attempting to give privacy or security benefits to users that depend on specific protocols, that are only able to handle certain credential formats.
+For example, OAuth and OpenID Connect tend to require JSON claimsets and JWT credential formats.

+In order to preserve format agility, while leveraging existing claims and terminology, this document recommends a convention of preserving payload content as opaque bytes, leveraging protected headers to signature media types associated with validation of payloads, and claims in headers, in cases where format specific claims need to be consistently understood by verifiers.

 ## Autonomy